fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 * __Process health check__
 	* Kubernetes _process health check_ ensures that your container is always running.
 If it isn't K8S restarts it.
 	* A simple process check alone is insufficient.
-If the process is deadlocked, it won't server any requests.
+If the process is deadlocked, it won't serve any requests.
 To address this, liveness and readiness probes are available.
 * __HTTP health check__
 	* __Liveness probe__
 		* Liveness determines if an application is running properly.